Marvel Cinematic Universe: Phase Three: Development

-On October 28, 2014, Marvel Studios President Kevin Feige announced the full slate of films that the studio planned to release as part of Phase Three of the Marvel Cinematic Universe (MCU): Captain America: Civil War (2016), Doctor Strange (2016), Guardians of the Galaxy Vol. 2 (2017), Thor: Ragnarok (2017), Black Panther (2018), Captain Marvel (2018), and Inhumans (2018), as well as Avengers: Infinity War – Part 1 (2018) and Avengers: Infinity War – Part 2 (2019).
-Feige made this announcement at the El Capitan Theatre in Hollywood, in an event that drew comparisons to Apple's Worldwide Developers Conference.
-Feige explained that the studio had wanted to announce all of the titles at the 2014 San Diego Comic-Con, but "things were not set" for the slate at that point, so the one-off event was used instead once all of the films could be confirmed.
-Marvel Studios had never done a solo event such as this before, and Feige had anticipated that it would occur in early August or mid-September before the October date was settled on.
+On October 28, 2014, Marvel Studios president Kevin Feige announced the full slate of films that the studio planned to release as part of Phase Three of the Marvel Cinematic Universe (MCU): Captain America: Civil War (2016), Doctor Strange (2016), Guardians of the Galaxy Vol. 2 (2017), Thor: Ragnarok (2017), Black Panther (2018), Captain Marvel (2018), and Inhumans (2018), as well as the culminating crossover films Avengers: Infinity War – Part 1 (2018) and Avengers: Infinity War – Part 2 (2019).
+Feige made this announcement at the El Capitan Theatre in Hollywood, Los Angeles, in an event that drew comparisons to Apple's Worldwide Developers Conference.
+Feige explained that the studio had wanted to announce all of the titles at San Diego Comic-Con earlier in 2014, but "things were not set" for the slate at that point, so the one-off event was used instead once all of the films could be confirmed.
+Marvel Studios had never done a solo event such as this before.
+Feige anticipated that it would occur in early August or mid-September before the October date was settled on.

-Following the Sony Pictures hack in 2014, it was revealed that Sony and Marvel were having conversations about potentially sharing Spider-Man.
-Marvel wanted to introduce a new version of Spider-Man in Captain America: Civil War and then continue working with the Avengers in the future, while allowing Sony to keep creative control and use him in their own potential Spider-Man movies and spin-offs, with the potential of possibly using some of Marvel's characters.
-On February 9, 2015, Marvel made a post on their official website announcing a deal with Sony Pictures to allow Spider-Man to appear in the MCU.
-In June, Tom Holland was revealed to have been cast as Peter Parker / Spider-Man, and was set to appear in Civil War as well as the next Sony Spider-Man film, which would go on to be Spider-Man: Homecoming (2017).
-The addition of Homecoming as well as Ant-Man and the Wasp (2018) to the Phase Three slate led to date changes for Ragnarok (later in 2017), Black Panther (2018), and Captain Marvel (2019).
+The 2014 Sony Pictures hack, which saw confidential Sony Pictures data being leaked online, revealed that Sony and Marvel were having conversations about potentially sharing the popular Marvel Comics character Spider-Man.
+Marvel wanted to introduce a new version of Spider-Man in Civil War and then have the character continue working with the Avengers in future films, while allowing Sony to keep creative control and use him in their own Spider-Man movies and spin-offs.
+There was also potential for Sony to use some of Marvel's characters.
+On February 9, 2015, Marvel officially announced a deal with Sony Pictures to allow Spider-Man to appear in the MCU.
+In June, Tom Holland was revealed to have been cast as Peter Parker / Spider-Man for Civil War and the next Sony Spider-Man film, later announced as Spider-Man: Homecoming (2017).
+The addition of Homecoming and the sequel Ant-Man and the Wasp (2018) to the Phase Three slate led to date changes for Ragnarok (later in 2017), Black Panther (2018), and Captain Marvel (2019).
 Inhumans was removed from the release schedule, though it was not outright canceled.
-In November 2016, Feige said that "Inhumans will happen for sure.
+In November 2016, Feige said "Inhumans will happen for sure.
 I don't know when.
 I think it's happening on television.
-And I think as we get into Phase 4 as I've always said, it could happen as a movie."
-Shortly after, Marvel Television and IMAX Corporation announced the eight-episode television series Inhumans, to be produced with ABC Studios and air on ABC; Marvel Studios decided that the characters were better suited to television, rather than trying to fit multiple potential Inhumans franchise films around the studio's existing film slate.
+And I think as we get into Phase Four as I've always said, it could happen as a movie."
+Shortly after, Marvel Television and IMAX Corporation announced the eight-episode television series Inhumans (2017), to be produced with ABC Studios and air on ABC; Marvel Studios decided that the characters were better suited to television, rather than trying to fit multiple potential Inhumans franchise films around the studio's existing film slate.
 The Inhumans series was not intended to be a reworking of the planned film.